NavaresCoolblue/load-tf-model-recommender-toy-problem/README.md

 5. Save the session

 This will create a model graph and checkpoints along with tensor indices.
-During (4), several checkpoints can be also created in order to, for instance, stop training and continuing with it in another session.
+During (4), several checkpoints can be also created in order to, for instance, stop training and continue with it in another session.

 ```python
 saver.save(sess, "./tmp/model.ckpt")